gglessner/SecretDecoderRing-GUI/README.md

 ## Limitations
 - **Encryption Modules**: Requires properly formatted modules in `modules/SecretDecoderRing_modules` with a `decrypt` function.
 Missing or incompatible modules will prevent decryption.
 - **ASCII Output**: Only decryptions producing typeable ASCII (printable characters 32-126) are displayed in the `PlainText` table.
-- **No JDK Dependency**: Unlike `LoadActiveMQ`, this module does not require a JDK unless used with other suite modules that do.

 ## Troubleshooting
 - **No Decryption Results**: